-Fahlburg Castle in Prissiano used to be a defensive building and has been renovated in the 17th century.
+Fahlburg Castle in Prissiano was a fortified castle and was converted into a palace in the 17th century.

 In the 13th century Castel Fahlburg, located in the low mountain range of Prissiano, has been established as defensive castle.
 The building was owned by the masters von Zobel and was known as “Turm zu Vall” (Turm = tower).
 From the original building, today only the tower is left.
 At the end of the 16th century, Jakob Andrä von Brandis purchased the castle and around 1615 it has been changed into a Renaissance castle.
 Fahlburg Castle served as summer residence for the Counts von Brandis and was seat of the court.